A-Hoenig/Project-One/README2.md

 ### Typography

-2 Fonts re used on the site for simplicity.
+2 Fonts are used on the site for minimalist design.

 <a href="https://fonts.google.com/specimen/Montserrat?query=montserrat">Montserrat</a> Used for all site text and headings.